andrew/ultimate-awesome/README.md

 - [awesome-stripe](https://github.com/brandonhimpfen/awesome-stripe) - A curated list of Stripe SDKs, tools, libraries, integrations, dashboards, starter kits, API utilities, payment flows, subscription systems, fraud tools, and learning resources for building with Stripe.
 - [awesome-synthetic-data](https://github.com/brandonhimpfen/awesome-synthetic-data) - A curated list of tools, models, datasets, and resources for generating, evaluating, and applying synthetic data.
 - [awesome-test-automation](https://github.com/brandonhimpfen/awesome-test-automation) - A curated list of awesome frameworks, tools, libraries, and resources for automating software testing.
-- [awesome-travel-hacking](https://github.com/brandonhimpfen/awesome-travel-hacking) - A curated list of awesome resources, tools, and strategies for travel hacking, designed to help you save money, earn points and miles, and travel the world for less.
 - [awesome-teaching-about-networks](https://github.com/BrennanAntone/awesome-teaching-about-networks) - An awesome list of resources for teaching about networks and related topics.
 - [awesome-triathlon](https://github.com/bthomas2622/awesome-triathlon) - Awesome list of triathlon resources 🏊🏽‍♀️🚴🏻🏃‍♀️.
 - [awesome-acting](https://github.com/casychow/awesome-acting) - A curated list of acting resources for TV/film and theatre work.